Jackson County Public Schools (North Carolina): Blue Ridge School

+Blue Ridge Early College

 The School Of Alternatives

 The School Of Alternatives, also known as The HUB, is an alternative school in Jackson County, North Carolina for grades K-12 which deals with students who are disabled or have social/behavioral issues in the other county schools.
 It opened in the old Scotts Creek School, built in 1951, in 2002 after the new Scotts Creek Elementary School opened in 2001.

 Sylva-Webster High School

-Sylva-Webster High School, is a former high school that served as the main high school for the majority of grades 9-12, through the graduating classes of 1960-1988.
+Sylva-Webster High School, is a former high school that served as the main high school for the majority of grades 9–12, through the graduating classes of 1960–1988.
 Located in Jackson County, NC, at the intersection of Hwy 107 and Webster Road, Sylva-Webster High student body were the Golden Eagles, sporting the colors orange and black with an eagle for its mascot.
 The school's history fondly holds many extra-curricular and sports championship's from Band(earning one class an invitation to the Macy's Thanksgiving Day Parade) to Baseball, Basketball and Football.
 The school was consolidated with Cullowhee High School, Cullowhee, NC beginning with the Fall 1988, school year, and remains at its same intersection of Hwy 107 and Website Road, as Smoky Mountain High School.
-In the early 1990s, Coach Charles "Babe" Howell and several other Sylva residents incorporated the non-profit Jackson County Athletic Hall of Fame, to enshrine the students who showed outstanding athletic achievement by nomination and ultimately chosen by school records and a panel of Board Members.
+In the early 1990s, Coach Charles "Babe" Howell and several other Sylva residents incorporated the non-profit Jackson County Athletic Hall of Fame, to enshrine the students who showed outstanding athletic achievement by nomination and ultimately chosen by school records and a panel of board members.

 In September 2019, more than thirty years after the last graduating class at Sylva-Webster, the first annual Sylva-Webster Fest was held at Bridge Park in Sylva.
 This event culminated when the older classes formed a committee regarding the interest in having a class-wide reunion.
 From there, bloomed one of the best class reunion ever imagined and over 500 in attendance from the combined classes.